Heritage Art Conservation

 Heritage Art Conservation & Restoration by Lancaster Painters Australia

-Heritage art conservation is our passion!
+We are passionate about the conservation of heritage art!
 We continually research into methods, techniques, styles and materials.
 Highly skilled in the conservation, restoration and reconstruction of heritage artwork and designs, our artistic conservation-restoration service includes the cleaning, repair, conservation and reconstruction of art and designs including picture frames and furniture.
 We have the skills and expertise to sensitively clean art and to recreate artwork or decorative design even if the original is in very poor condition using techniques of micro analysis or spectroscopy, or with the use of mechanical methods.

 Art conservation-restoration of the heritage painting (above) included the sensitive cleaning of the artwork and the reconstruction work of the frame including the application of 24 karat gold leaf.